 When using online mapping platforms, be aware of the potential for inaccuracies and biases.
 Maps are not neutral representations of reality; they are created by people with specific perspectives and agendas.
 Be critical of the information you encounter and cross-reference it with other sources.
 Pay attention to the scale of the map, the projection used, and the data sources cited.

 For those interested in GIS technology, there are many online courses and tutorials available to help you get started.
 Explore open-source GIS software like QGIS, which offers a wide range of tools for analyzing and visualizing spatial data.
-Consider participating in a GIS project, either as a volunteer or as part of a research team, to gain hands-on experience and build your skills.
+And consider participating in a GIS project, either as a volunteer or as part of a research team, to gain hands-on experience and build your skills.
 The applications of GIS are vast and growing, offering exciting opportunities for professionals in a variety of fields.

 FAQ